-While the initiative is still in pilot mode, seven projects have already hit their targets with communities and BT coming together to raise over £75,000 to bring fibre broadband to their local area.
+While the initiative is still in pilot mode, 18 projects have already hit their targets with communities and BT coming together to raise over £163,000 to bring fibre broadband to new areas of the country.

 An increasing number of communities up and down the UK have turned to crowdfunding as a way of raising money for their fibre installation projects including Berkshire-based broadband campaign group ‘Faster Broadband for Twyford’.